-As part of our commitment to diversity, equity, inclusion, and justice, we work to recognize observances and holidays that center the voices and experiences of historically excluded peoples in the United States.
-Below, we include voices that share our commitment to learning, and to amplifying all voices and experiences.
+As part of our commitment to diversity, equity, inclusion, and justice, we’re working to recognize observances and holidays that center the voices and experiences of historically excluded peoples in the United States.
+In today’s newsletter, we bring together Black History Month resources for educators and schools.

 0 Comments